hluk/CopyQ/docs/scripting-api.rst

 .. js:function:: onClipboardUnchanged()

-   Called when clipboard or X11 selection changes but data remained the same.
+   Called when clipboard or `Linux mouse selection`_ changes but data remained the same.

    Default implementation does nothing.